 - Meet and make friends to play with.

-BGG has a Talent Pathway to coach and provide support for girls from beginners to those with single figure handicaps and covering all the stages in between.
-We aim to give our girls access to high quality coaching, competition and development to suit their talent, skill level and experience.
-As a girl develops through the year, she may move up the pathway.
+BGG has a Talent Pathway to coach and provide support for girls from beginners to those with single figure handicaps and covering all the stages in-between.
+We aim to give our youngsters access to high quality coaching, competition and development to suit their talent, skill level and experience.

 The coaching is structured and all aspects of playing golf are explored.

 For 2022 we offer subsidised coaching at 3 levels:

 - A number of clubs within the Berkshire offer a GirlsGolfRocks programme which is aimed at beginners.